Installation for developers¶

 The development of Capytaine mostly happens on Linux or Windows Subsystem for Linux (WSL).
 You can find below some instructions to compile Capytaine on macOS or Windows.
 These instruction are not updated regularly and might be out-of-date.
 Please open an issue on Github if you need help.

 Previous versions of this documentation recommended the use of Conda (or Mamba) to develop Capytaine.
 This is not really necessary on Linux, where it might be simpler and faster to use a PyPI-based workflow.
-Conda might nonetheless be useful on Windows in order to install development tools such as git, make or gfortran.
+Conda might nonetheless be useful on Windows in order to install development tools such as git, just or gfortran.

 Installation for development using pip on Linux or WSL¶